Buenos Aires – Love at First Sight!

 During that trip, I started my blog, made my Instagram account public and the rest is history☺!
 My niche is Travel with a Silver Lining.
 For me this means a more personal and authentic experience by staying at cozy design & boutique hotels, finding small hip eateries and leaving the crowds behind to get a feeling of the local life beyond the crowds!
 You can find us on Facebook, and Instagram.

-4 thoughts on “Buenos Aires – Love at First Sight!
+4 thoughts on “Buenos Aires – Love at First Sight!”

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *